brotatotes/bht-automation/bht gen 3/Acts/Chapter 6/Acts 6 4 bht.md

 ### Albert Barnes:
-1. "But we will give ourselves continually... undistracted by the cares of life, and even by attention to the temporal needs of the church."
+1. "The apostles designed to make this their constant and main object, undistracted by the cares of life, and even by attention to the temporal needs of the church."
-2. "The apostles felt the need of secret prayer, and practiced it, as preparatory to their public preaching."
+2. "To preaching the gospel, or communicating the message of eternal life to the world."
 3. "They were set apart to this work.
 It was their main, their only employment.
 To this their lives were to be devoted."

 ### Marvin Vincent: